 A compiler can be viewed as a program that accepts a source code (such as a Java program) and generates machine code for some computer architecture.
-Suppose that you want to build compilers for n programming languages (eg, FORTRAN, C, C++, Java, BASIC, etc) and you want these compilers to run on m different architectures (eg, MIPS, SPARC, Intel, alpha, etc).
+Suppose that you want to build compilers for n programming languages (eg, Scala, C, C++, Java, etc) and you want these compilers to run on m different architectures (eg, MIPS, x86, ARM, etc).
 If you do that naively, you need to write n*m compilers, one for each language-architecture combination.

 A typical real-world compiler usually has multiple phases.
 This increases the compiler's portability and simplifies retargeting.
 The front end consists of the following phases: